Author: John (Son of Zebedee)

 The words "abideth" (8 times) and "fellowship" (4 times) are used in 1st John more than any

 The word "antichrist(s)" is used 4 times in 1st John.
 Other than once in 2nd John, this word is

 used nowhere else in the Bible.

 There is a great emphasis on forms of the word "know" all through 1st John.
-The Greek words "ginosko" and "eido" are
+The Greek words "ginosko" and "eido"

-used 38 times in 1st John.
+are used 38 times in 1st John.
 This is more than any other book in the New

 Testament except for the Gospel of John, which uses these Greek words an

 astounding 102 times!
-This was almost certainly because of the growing influence of
+This was almost certainly because of the growing

 century.
 John apparently was concerned that this growing heresy would lead his readers away.